Below you will find a selection of frequently asked questions about the Mountaineering Scotland Combined Liability insurance scheme.

 Activities involving members of clubs ‘sharing knowledge and experience’ is within the scope of our policy.
 Members of clubs who hold mountaineering awards appropriate for a given activity may lead or instruct fellow members of their own club, without charge, and enjoy cover through the Mountaineering Scotland policy without the need for personal professional indemnity insurance.
 The Mountaineering Scotland policy does not provide cover for members who are providing advice or instruction for a fee.
 Specific instructors insurance should be obtained in this case.

-Where clubs undertake activities or events involving unaccompanied children or young people under the age of 18, it is a mandatory requirement of Perkins Slade that the club has an appropriate Child Protection Policy in place.
+Where clubs undertake activities or events involving unaccompanied children or young people under the age of 18, it is a mandatory requirement of Howden that the club has an appropriate Child Protection Policy in place.
 This will ensure that the officers and members of that club are covered by the Policy in the event of a claim against them made following injury to a child.
 In the event of such a claim being made, the insurance policy may be invalidated if no Child Protection Policy is in operation.

 Assuming that the Club constitution allows their membership, children (under 18 years old) may join a club and participate in its activities and the club will be indemnified against liability.
 Although children legally cannot be held responsible for their actions, the insurance charge is still applicable because when liabilities are incurred by a child in respect of third party personal injury or property damage, the duty of care will ultimately lie with the club.